nass600/BasicFormsTutorial/README.md

             <input type="submit" class="btn" value="Create">
         </form>
     ```
-4. Add to the layout's sidemenu a link to our new action
+4. Add to layout's sidemenu a link to our new action
 5. After that you will be able to see the form by clicking on the link created above.

 **Form processing**

-We have draw a form but right now it is not processing any data.
+We have drawn a form but right now it is not processing any data.
 The processing consists on binding the date, validate
-it and persists the new entity
+it and persists/flush the new entity to the database.

 1. Extend the newAction.
-Insert inside this function an if sentence for processing POST requests.
+Insert inside this function an if sentence clause for processing POST requests.
 2. Inside this sentence we are going to delegate all the form processing to a new class called ProjectFormHandler
-    created in `/src/Ivelazquez/AdminBundle/Form/Handler/ProjectFormHandler.php`.
+    living in `/src/Ivelazquez/AdminBundle/Form/Handler/ProjectFormHandler.php`.
 Let's create it.
 3. Such class will be made up of a **constructor** receiving:
     -   The created form
     -   The received request